-Along the eclipse path, the Moon's topocentric libration (physical + optical libration) in longitude ranges from l=-0.7deg. to l=-2.5deg..
-Thus, a limb profile with the appropriate libration is required in any detailed analysis of contact times, central duration's, etc..
-Nevertheless, a profile with an intermediate libration is valuable for general planning for any point along the path.
-The center of mass corrected lunar limb profile presented in Figure 7 is for the center line at the instant of greatest eclipse (17:11:27 UT).
-At that time, the Moon's topocentric librations are l=-1.65deg., b=- 0.12deg. and c=-17.18deg., and the apparent topocentric semi-diameters of the Sun and Moon are 950.3 and 896.2 arc-seconds respectively.
-The Moon's angular velocity is 0.289 arc-seconds per second with respect to the Sun.
+Along the 1995 eclipse path, the Moon's topocentric libration (physical + optical libration) in longitude ranges from l = -3.2deg. to l = -4.9deg.
+Thus, a limb profile with the appropriate libration is required in any detailed analysis of contact times, central durations, etc. Nevertheless, a profile with an intermediate libration is valuable for general planning purposes.
+The lunar limb profile presented in Figure 7 includes corrections for center of mass and elipticity [Morrison and Appleby, 1981].
+It is generated for is for 3:30 UT, which corresponds to the western coast of Myanmar.
+The Moon's topocentric libration in longitude is l=-3.52deg., and the topocentric semi-diameters of the Sun and Moon are 964.7 and 981.4 arc-seconds, respectively.
+The Moon's angular velocity with respect to the Sun is 0.370 arc-seconds per second.

-Since the limb profile data are available in digital form, an analytic solution to the problem is possible which is straight forward and quite robust.
+Since the limb profile data are available in digital form, an analytic solution to the problem is possible that is straightforward and quite robust.
 Curves of corrections to the times of second and third contact for most position angles have been computer generated and are plotted in Figure 7.
-In interpreting these curves, the circumference of the central protractor functions as the nominal or mean contact time (using the Moon's mean limb) as a function of position angle.
-The departure of the correction curve from the mean contact time can then be read directly from Figure 7 for any position angle by using the radial scale in the upper right corner (units in seconds of time).
-Time corrections external to the protractor (most second contact corrections) are added to the mean contact time; time corrections internal to the protractor (all third contact corrections) are subtracted from the mean contact time.
+In interpreting these curves, the circumference of the central protractor functions as the nominal or mean contact time (i.e., calculated using the Moon's mean limb) as a function of position angle.
+The departure of the correction curve from the mean contact time can then be read directly from Figure 7 for any position angle by using the radial scale at bottom right (units in seconds of time).
+Time corrections external to the protractor (about half of all second contact corrections) are added to the mean contact time; time corrections internal to the protractor (all third contact corrections) are subtracted from the mean contact time.

-Across most of North America, the Moon's topocentric libration in longitude at maximum eclipse is within half a degree of its value at greatest eclipse.
+Throughout most of Asia, the Moon's topocentric libration in longitude at maximum eclipse is within 0.3 deg. of its value at 3:30 UT.
 Therefore, the limb profile and contact correction time curves in Figure 7 may be used in all but the most critical investigations.